The responsibilities of a CEO evolve more than any other position as a business grows.

 3-hour meeting on Monday.
 Agenda is the following:

-Examine the KPIs from the past 12 weeks, assessing how each week's figures have evolved year-over-year and how they align with set targets.
+Examines the KPIs from the past 12 weeks, assessing how each week's figures have evolved year-over-year and how they align with set targets.
 Everyone is encouraged to raise questions regarding any KPI.

 The result of the meeting is a list of actionable steps, either to modify a business aspect or to alter the KPI set if it isn't yielding the necessary data for decision-making.